formly-js/angular-formly/README.md

 When constructing fields use the options below to customize each field object.
 You must set at least a `type`, `template`, or `templateUrl`.

+### Valid field options

+You can only specify these properties.
+Additional properties will result in an error.
+If you need custom properties, use `templateOptions` or `data`.

 ##### type (string)
 >`type` is the type of field to be rendered.
 Either type, template, or templateUrl must be set.